efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 - Some usage scenario may require the use of additional AWS services (ALB, EFS, etc.),
 - Amazon Fargate is good for general purpose compute, may not suit HPC requirements.

-##  One Sample Use Case: Web Serving
+## Sample Use Case: Web Serving

-Amazon ECS with Amazon Fargate is an awesome platform for web serving.
-It strikes a great balance between the need for low compute generally required for static serving while still allowing some server side processing (SPA with server side rending anyone?).
-The addition of the use of CloudFront as a CDN in front of the Application Load Balancer will help shrinking the size of the Fargate tasks thus improving on your usage costs.
+Amazon Fargate is an awesome solution for web serving.
+It strikes a great balance between the need for low compute of static serving while still allowing some server side processing.
+The addition of the use of CloudFront as a CDN before the Application Load Balancer will help shrink the size of the Fargate tasks thus improving on the usage costs.

-While S3 Static Web Site is the way to go for simple static web sites with an unpredictable peak load at almost no cost, it's not meant at all for serving content on the internal network where data must never leave the on-prem network or it gets quickly complicated to bolt on an API on top, let alone forgetting completly about server side rendering.
+While S3 Static Web Site is the way to go for simple static web sites with unpredictable peak loads at almost no cost.
+Doing so doesn't quite work for serving content on an internal network where data must never leave the enterprise network, bolting on an API is not a piece of cake and it forbids server side rendering.

 The following diagram explains the required resources to serve web applications on Amazon ECS with Amazon Fargate with auto scaling, load balancing and Blue/Green deployment using CodeDeploy.